cybergarage/cybergarage-upnp/doc/cybergarage-upnp-prgguide.md

 # Programming Guide

+This programming guide is for developers who want to create UPnP™ devices and control points using cybergarage-upnp.
+The guide explains how to create your UPnP™ devices and control points using the cybergarage-upnp package.

 ## Introduction

 The UPnP™ architecture is based on open networking to enable the discovery and control of networked devices and services, such as media servers and players at home.